Mozambique Travel Advice

 Corruption is common among the Mozambique Police force.
 Some visitors have reported being victims of police harassment, including robbery or requests for bribes.

 Travel to the Cabo Delgado province is highly recommended against following attacks carried out by armed groups with links to Islamic extremism against security forces and local residents.
-A curfew is in place during night time in the district of Mocímboa da Praia.

 Recent security risk events